Anesthesia Breathing Systems

 The following section contains pertinent features of anesthesia circuits and their functional analysis for easy understanding facilitated by animations.

-A breathing system is defined as an assembly of components which connects the patient’s airway to the anaesthetic machine creating an artificial atmosphere, from and into which the patient breathes
+A breathing system is defined as an assembly of components that connects the patient’s airway to the anesthetic machine creating an artificial atmosphere from and into which the patient breathes

 It primarily consists of

 a) A fresh gas entry port/delivery tube through which the gases are delivered from the machine to the systems;

 b) A port to connect it to the patient’s airway;

 c) A reservoir for gas, in the form of a bag or a corrugated tube, to meet the peak inspiratory flow requirements;

 d) An expiratory port/valve through which the expired gas is vented to the atmosphere;

 e) A carbon dioxide absorber if total rebreathing is to be allowed and